skip to content

 Collage showing diverse activities: a woman writing, a man at a computer, another cycling, a mechanic working, and a couple smiling outdoors.

-It is time to celebrate people beyond their neurological condition, to ensure what makes them who they are, is never forgotten.
+It is time to celebrate people beyond their neurological disorder, to ensure what makes them who they are, is never forgotten.

 What Makes You, You?
 We all have unique qualities that make us who we are, and it is these qualities that are so important to us, our families and our friends.
-Neurological conditions can slowly alter parts of our identity, but they do not determine who we are.
+Neurological disorders can change or take away our unique qualities, but they do not determine who we are.

-By sharing inspirational stories, we can help tackle stigma and change the conversation around people living with neurological conditions.
+By sharing inspirational stories, we can help tackle stigma and change the conversation around people living with neurological disorders.

 Elderly couple stands near a door, both focused on a phone.
 The woman wears glasses and a floral top, the man sports a green polo, conveying curiosity.